guybaryosef/cooper_dsa/README.md

 ## DSA II
 ### Project 1
-Create a hash Table class and use it in a spellchecker program.
+Create a hash table class and use it in a spellchecker program.

+### Project 2
+Create a binary heap class using the hash table from project 1.

+### Project 3
+Create a graph class that is able to efficiently run Dijkstra's Algorithm.
+Uses both the hash table and the binary heap classes from previous projects.